syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Left
 </td>
 <td>
-The text on the progress bar can be set to left by using `TextAlignment` property.
+The text on the progress bar can be set to left using the `TextAlignment` property.
 The `ValueMode` property should be set to `Percentage` or `Value.
 </td>
 </tr>
 <tr>